 Swimming with, um, Sharks?

-trip out to the reef.
-The coral reef near Belize is the second-largest in the world; only the Great Barrier Reef in Australia is larger.
+sailing/snorkeling trip out to the reef.
+The coral reef near Belize is the second-largest in the world; only the Great Barrier Reef in Australia

-mesmerized by the nurse sharks that I almost didn’t notice two huge manta rays swimming below me.
-They were tame, too, and gracefully flowed through
+so mesmerized by the nurse sharks that I almost didn’t notice two huge manta rays swimming below me.
+They were tame, too, and gracefully flowed

 Above: Walking down "Main Street" in laid back Caye Caulker.

-the reef near a place called the Hol Chan Channel.
-The waters here were calm but I could clearly see waves crashing against the coral reef a half-mile
+inside the reef near a place called the Hol Chan Channel.
+The waters here were calm but I could clearly see waves crashing against the coral

-up (and infinite free miles) so she had decided to fly to Belize for the weekend to check it out.
-Like 90% of tourists who visit Belize, Holly
+stored up (and infinite free miles) so she had decided to fly to Belize for the weekend to check it out.
+Like 90% of tourists who visit Belize,

 Holly and I dove in and swam in the 80-degree water, awestruck by the colorful coral and beautiful tropical fish that darted about.
 I dove